-The on-again-off-again park has been kicked around for more than 10 years.
-On December 9, 2003 Senator Fitzpatrick did his best to tout the economic potential of a National Park at a meeting of politicians and First Nations.
-The event was the “South Okanagan Similkameen Community-To-Community Forum” in Osoyoos, BC.
+The on-again-off-again park has been under consideration since the late 1990’s.
+On December 9, 2003 Senator Ross Fitzpatrick began expounding the economic potential of a National Park.
+The event was the “South Okanagan Similkameen Community-To-Community Forum” in Osoyoos, BC – a meeting of politicians and First Nations.
 His platform was aimed at everyone in the room.
 He referred to the Gwaii Haanas National Park Reserve, “Where over 50% of the full time positions including the chief superintendant are held by First Nations People.”
 He stressed the importance of preserving, “probably the richest but also the most threatened ecosystem in Canada”.
 He stressed the upside of more research, cultural opportunities for First Nations and tourists, tourism and development opportunities.

 Senator Fitzpatrick alluded to other destination tourism places like the Red Bridge near Keremeos, the old town of Fairview above Oliver, and the Haines homestead near Osoyoos.
 He called Hedley, Keremeos, Osoyoos and Oliver “gateway communities”.
 There would be trail riding on adjacent private land, bird watching, river rafting, astronomy, hotels, restaurants, environmental lodges, and a “more affluent tourist to visit wineries, golf courses, ski resorts and other recreational facilities.”

 In 2006 the initial National Park concept looked at establishing a park 650 sq km in size.
 To their credit, Parks Canada’s pared this down to 284 sq km in 2010.
 The 2010 Parks Canada study map shows approximately 30% of the proposed area is already Provincial Protected Areas.
 About 30% is provincial Crown Land.
 About 5% consists of four small parcels near Vaseaux Lake currently designated as a National Wildlife Area.
 The majority (35% give-or-take) is privately-owned land.